Kroj

-Kroje (pronounced "kro-yeh") (singular: kroj) are folk costumes worn by Czechs and Slovaks.
+Kroj ([ˈkroj]; plural: kroje) is a folk costume worn by Czechs and Slovaks.
 Gothic influence is seen in tying shawls and kerchiefs on the head.
 Fine pleats and gathered lace collars typify the Renaissance era.
 From Baroque bell-shaped skirts to delicate Slavic patterns, these folk costumes show the complex growth of Czech and Slovak traditions.

 Types

 Kroje had many regional variants with typical decorations and/or colours.
 There are three basic types of kroj: